DELTA-8-THC IS HEATING UP

 Delta-8-tetrahydrocannabinol (THC) has been “heating up” as a growing new trend in cannabis wellness throughout the world.
 Its close cousin delta-9 THC, the primary psychoactive ingredient in marijuana plants, is known for making the user feel a euphoric “high” but remains illegal in many areas.
 Hemp, by definition, has less than 0.3% of this cannabinoid.
 Delta-8 THC has a lower psychotropic potency than its more famous counterpart, is hemp-derived, and has many similar beneficial effects on the body.
 As one of over a hundred cannabinoids occurring in the cannabis plant, delta-8-THC is usually less than 1% concentration.
 Consequently, it is more difficult to yield high amounts.
 Growers and processors use extraction, selective breeding, and molecular isolation to access more significant quantities for sale and consumption.

 Delta-8 works like any other cannabinoid by interacting with the Endocannabinoid System.
 The ECS is a crucial endogenous system in animals that creates balance in other bodily systems via receptors throughout the body.
 In addition to these receptors endocannabinoids and enzymes that help break the cannabinoids down work in unison.
-The ECS system promotes homeostasis throughout the body, maintaining stability for functions such as; sleep, mood, digestion, inflammation, pain, and immune function, to name a few.
-Plant-derived cannabinoids (phytocannabinoids) mimic our internal endocannabinoids and act like keys tuning the CB1 and CB2 receptors' locks comparably.
+The ECS system promotes homeostasis throughout the body, maintaining stability for many basic bodily functions.
+Plant-derived cannabinoids (phytocannabinoids) mimic our internal endocannabinoids and act like keys tuning the CB1 and CB2 receptors’ locks comparably.
 Homeostasis is essential to overall health and survival.

 CB1 receptors are found in the central nervous system’s brain and spinal cord, whereas CB2 receptors are in the peripheral nervous system’s nerves.
 This study showed that CB1 receptors mediate most of the psychotropic effects of delta-9-THC, explaining why delta-8-THC may similarly affect our bodies.
 As mentioned earlier, delta-8-THC is extracted from hemp and only slightly chemically different from delta 9-THC extracted from marijuana.
 In addition to connecting to the same CB1 receptors, delta-8-THC also binds to CB2 receptors.
 This differential binding may result in a further reduction of anxiety and an increased ability to concentrate as compared to the effects often associated with delta-9-THC, as reported by many consumers.